luq-mn/Competence/readme.md

 Competence features flags on accounts, which allows certain users to fall under certain restrictions if necessary.
 Below are the list of flags and their description.

-- **Master** - Competence accounts, only accessible via the backend or any users listed as bot admins.
+- **master** - Competence accounts, only accessible via the backend or any users listed as bot admins.
 These accounts has no transfer limits, and its id are not based on any user.
-- **Clear** - Default flag.
+- **clear** - Default flag.
 No restrictions, normal account.
-- **Watchlist** - No restrictions, but this flag means you are being watched by the admins.
+- **watchlist** - No restrictions, but this flag means you are being watched by the admins.
-- **Restrict** - Transfer limit reduced to 10%, only transferring/receiving money is allowed.
+- **restrict** - Transfer limit reduced to 10%, only transferring/receiving money is allowed.
-- **Blacklist** - Account is banned from using the bot's economy/currency features.
+- **blacklist** - Account is banned from using the bot's economy/currency features.

 #### Commands